tahmidhasantanoy/GoalRush-football-academy/readme.md

 ---

-## 🚀 Features
+## 🚀 Key Features

-### 👤 General Users
+### 👥 General Users
-- Explore football academy features
+- 🔍 **Browse Academy Offerings**: Explore available football training classes and general info.
-- Register/login using secure Firebase Authentication
+- 🔐 **Secure Registration & Login**: Create an account using Firebase Authentication for personalized access.
-- Add classes they are interested in
-- View and delete selected classes
+- ❤️ **Add Favorite Classes**: Select and save preferred classes to your personal dashboard.
+- 🗑️ **Manage Selections**: Remove previously added classes with ease.
-- Book classes with secure payment
+- 💳 **Class Booking & Payment**: Book classes through a secure payment system.
-- Track booking/payment history
+- 📜 **View Payment History**: Access complete records of your transactions.

+---

 ### 🎓 Instructors
-- Register/login as an instructor
+- ✍️ **Instructor Registration**: Create an instructor account to manage your offerings.
-- Add and manage their own classes
+- ➕ **Add New Classes**: Submit new training classes with relevant details and images.
-- Update class information anytime
+- 🔄 **Edit Classes**: Update existing class information at any time for accuracy and relevance.

-### 🛠 Admin Panel
+---

+### 🛡️ Admins
-- Promote users to **Instructor** or **Admin**
+- 🔁 **Role Management**: Promote any user to Instructor or Admin roles.
-- Approve or deny submitted classes
+- ✅❌ **Approve or Reject Classes**: Moderate submitted classes before they go live.
-- Provide feedback on denied classes
+- 💬 **Send Feedback on Rejection**: Provide reasons and suggestions for denied classes.
-- Full administrative control over platform content

 ---